Media Containers

 Chunked CMAF

 A notable feature of MPEG-CMAF is its capability to encode media in CMAF chunks.
-This chunked encoding, paired with the delivery of media files using HTTP chunked transfer encoding, facilitates reduced latencies in live streaming scenarios compared to previous methods.
+This chunked encoding, paired with the delivery of media files using HTTP chunked transfer encoding, facilitates reduced latencies in live streaming scenarios compared to previous methods. - MPEG-TS

 The MPEG Transport Stream was established under MPEG-2 Part 1, tailored specifically for Digital Video Broadcasting (DVB) applications.